 Prevent Scammers From Stealing Your Identity

 Numbers you rely on every day, like your birthdate, ZIP code or phone number, can open you up to identity theft threats.
-These are data sources you should be most cautious about in public.
+These are the sensitive data sources you should be most cautious about in public.

 Don’t Share Your Birthdate